 1 15.
 Government regulatory agencies considering domestic and foreign consumer 2 acceptance of the product when licensing; 3 16.
 Requiring all GMO seed to be clearly labeled with the following information: 4 a.
 Markets (foreign or domestic) where the product is not accepted; 5 and 6 b.
 All planting restrictions.
 7 17.
 Development of a verification system and a storage, transportation and 8 marketing plan to aid farmers with non-GMO grains; 9 18.
-Identity-preserved systems and insist they receive protection from cross-10 contamination; 11 19.
-The development and implementation of patent rules, legislation (i.e., the 12 Hatch-Waxman Act for pharmaceuticals) or regulations, which promote and 13 maintain free market competition in regard to generic production; 14 20.
+Identity-preserved systems and insist they receive protection from cross- 10 contamination; 1 19.
+The development and implementation of patent rules, legislation (i.e., the 12 Hatch-Waxman Act for pharmaceuticals) or regulations, which promote and 13 maintain free market competition for generics production; L 4 20.
 Prohibiting the sale of seed for pesticide resistant crops if the pesticides have 15 not received regulatory approval; and 16 21.
 Efforts to increase USDA funding devoted to public plant and animal 17 breeding using classical/conventional breeding techniques, to provide 18 farmers with seeds and breeds that are locally and regionally adapted to 19 their soils and farming systems, and to address changing climates and 20 consumer demand.
 21 B. AGRICULTURAL TECHNOLOGY 22 We support: 23 1.
-The Nebraska Tractor Test Laboratory, the only U.S.-approved Organization 24 for Economic Cooperation Development laboratory and the unbiased, third-25 party testing information that it provides at little or no cost to U.S. farmers so 26 they can make informed buying decisions; 27 2.
-The first-sale doctrine, whereby an individual who knowingly purchases a 28 copyrighted work from the copyright holder receives the right to sell, 29 display, or otherwise dispose of that particular copy and protections not 30 otherwise available for licensees:
+The Nebraska Tractor Test Laboratory, the only U.Sapproved Organization 24 for Economic Cooperation Development laboratory and the unbiased, third- 25 party testing information that it provides at little or no cost to U.S. farmers so 26 they can make informed buying decisions; 27 2.
+The first-sale doctrine, whereby an individual who knowingly purchases a 28 copyrighted work from the copyright holder receives the right to sell, 29 display, or otherwise dispose of that particular copy and protections not 20 othorwice available for licencoes

 1 3.
 Fair Repair and Right to Repair legislation that would allow farmers and 2 independent mechanics access to diagnostic software, information, and 3 other tools to repair modern equipment; and 4 4.
-The development of a universal diagnostic system for agricultural equipment 5 like OBD2.
-6 C. Information Collection and Protection 7 Agricultural data collected by organizations, companies, educational institutions, 8 and other entities should not be used, monetized, or distributed without the permission 9 of producers from whom the data is gathered, to: 10 1.
+The development of a universal diagnostic system for agricultural equipment like OBD2.
+5 6 C. Information Collection and Protection 7 Agricultural data collected by organizations, companies, educational institutions, 8 and other entities should not be used, monetized, or distributed without the permission 9 of producers from whom the data is gathered, to: 10 1.
 Ensure data collected remains the property of the producer; 11 2.
 Protect privacy; 12 3.
 Avoid consolidation of market power; 13 4.
 Maintain competition; and 14 5.
 Prevent manipulating markets.
-15 D. UNMANNED AERIAL VEHICLES (DRONES) 16 We support: 17 1.
-The use of unmanned aerial vehicles (drones) for agricultural purposes, only 18 after landowner or land operator approval; and 19 2.
-Opening the National Airspace System to allow drones for agricultural 20 purposes 21 We oppose the use of drones for covert surveillance of agricultural operations.
+15 We oppose being required by companies and other entities that sell data-16 generating products or tools, to agree to authorize others to capture, use, share, and/or 17 sell the data generated on our farms and ranches with those products or tools, in 18 exchange for complete access to or use of those products or tools.
+19 D. UNMANNED AERIAL VEHICLES (DRONES) 20 We support: 21 1.
+The use of unmanned aerial vehicles (drones) for agricultural purposes, only 22 after landowner or land operator approval; and 23 2.
+Opening the National Airspace System to allow drones for agricultural 24 purposes.

+We oppose the use of drones for covert surveillance of agricultural operations.